Skip to main content

 interface String Yes An identifier for the interface through which to attempt the connection, eg. "wl0", "eth0", "cell0"

 proxyconfig Table No Optional proxy server configuration.
 Not applicable to cellular connections, only Ethernet and WiFi.
-For a list of accepted keys, please see imp.setproxy()
+The keys are listed below, for details see imp.setproxy()

 staticconfig Table No Optional static network configuration.
 Not applicable to cellular connections, only Ethernet and WiFi.
-For a list of accepted keys, please see imp.setstaticnetworkconfiguration()
+The keys are listed below, for details see imp.setstaticnetworkconfiguration()

 wificonfig Table No Optional WiFi configuration.
 Not applicable to ethernet or cellular connections, only WiFi.
 The keys are listed below